Madison Square Garden: Sports

-Pro wrestling
+Professional wrestling

-Madison Square Garden has been considered the mecca for professional wrestling and the home of WWE (formerly WWF and WWWF).
+Madison Square Garden has hosted many notable WWE (formerly WWF and WWWF) events, and it's affectionally known as WWE's "home office".
 The Garden has hosted three WrestleMania events, including the first edition of the annual marquee event for WWE, as well as the 10th and 20th editions.
+Madison Square Garden is also one of two venues (the other being Allstate Arena) to host WrestleMania three times.

 It also hosted the Royal Rumble in 2000 and 2008; SummerSlam in 1988, 1991 and 1998; as well as Survivor Series in 1996, 2002 and 2011.
 Multiple episodes of WWE's weekly shows, Raw and SmackDown have been broadcast from the Arena as well.

-New Japan Pro-Wrestling (NJPW) and Ring of Honor hosted their G1 Supercard supershow at the venue on April 6, 2019, which sold out in 19 minutes after the tickets went on sale.
+New Japan Pro-Wrestling (NJPW) and Ring of Honor (ROH) hosted their G1 Supercard supershow at the venue on April 6, 2019.
 A year later it was announced that New Japan Pro-Wrestling would return to Madison Square Garden alone on August 22, 2020, for NJPW Wrestle Dynasty.
 In May 2020, NJPW announced that the Wrestle Dynasty show would be postponed to 2021 due to the COVID-19 pandemic.